hekonsek/rxjava-event/readme.md

 ### Key header

-*Key* header represents identifier of a payload in a form of `String`.
+**Key** header represents identifier of a payload in a form of `String`.
 It is useful for representing entities in stream of events, in particular for event sourcing scenarios.
+This header is optional.

 For example you can associate events to certain people using their name as identifier: